Back to top anchor

 Jeroen Douwes

-Jeroen Douwes is a professor of Public Health and director of Massey University’s Centre for Public Health Research in Wellington.
+Jeroen Douwes is a professor of Public Health and director of Massey University’s Centre for Hauora and Health in Wellington.
 He obtained both his MSc and PhD in environmental epidemiology from Wageningen University, the Netherlands.
 He leads a comprehensive programme of public health research with a focus on respiratory disease and environmental and occupational health.
 He is also the principal investigator of the Infectious Disease Research Centre at Massey University.
 Before joining Massey University in 2002, he was a Postdoctoral Research Fellow at Otago University, Wellington, and Utrecht University, the Netherlands.
 Jeroen is associate editor of the International Journal of Epidemiology and Community Health.

 Professor Emma Wyeth